Carbon-for-Developers/carbon-sdks/ruby/README.md

 ##### generate_sparse_vectors: `Boolean`<a id="generate_sparse_vectors-boolean"></a>
 ##### prepend_filename_to_chunks: `Boolean`<a id="prepend_filename_to_chunks-boolean"></a>
 ##### max_items_per_chunk: `Integer`<a id="max_items_per_chunk-integer"></a>
+Number of objects per chunk.
+For csv, tsv, xlsx, and json files only.

 ##### salesforce_domain: `String`<a id="salesforce_domain-string"></a>
 ##### sync_files_on_connection: `Boolean`<a id="sync_files_on_connection-boolean"></a>
 Used to specify whether Carbon should attempt to sync all your files